 - If you are planning to pursue an Independent Study Away in the semester in which you are applying for readmission, indicate it in the “Student Comments”;

-- Include the name of the host university you plan to attend, confirming that the school is on our list of approved host universities.
+- Include the name of the host university you plan to attend.
 Once your readmission has been “Faculty-Approved”, you must accept the readmission offer before you can proceed with a Minerva Study Away Application by the required deadline.

 Students in Unsatisfactory Academic Standing